Rih348/docs-automation/README.md

 # docs-automation

-code snippet to create documents everytime a row is added on Google Sheet.
+Code snippet to automate the creataion of two documents in Arabic and English everytime a row is added on Google Sheet.
+Also this code snippet fill the data of the two documents from the main sheet (where the new row is added).